muhammed-mukthar/discord-multi-utility-bot-ts/readme.md

 ## Commands

 ### **Moderation Commands**
-- `!kick @user` - Kicks the specified user from the server.
+- `/kicking @user` - Kicks the specified user from the server.
+- `/baning @user` - Bans the specified user from the server.
-- `!ban @user` - Bans the specified user from the server.
+- `/unban @user` - Bans the specified user from the server.

 ### **Fun Commands**
 - `!joke` - Fetches a random joke.